Erich Mielke: Bülowplatz trial

 Plötzensee Prison, where Erich Mielke served his pre-trial detention, 1989–1993.

-In February 1992, Mielke was put on trial for the 1931 murders of Berlin Police Captains Anlauf and Lenck as well as the attempted murder of Senior Sergeant Willig.
-The evidence for Mielke's guilt was drawn from the original police files, the transcripts from the 1934 trial of his co-conspirators, and a handwritten memoir in which Mielke revealed that his role in, "the Bülowplatz Affair," had been his reason for fleeing to Moscow from the Weimar Republic in 1931.
+In February 1992, Mielke was put on trial for his role in the Bülowplatz Affair (the 1931 murders of Berlin Police Captains Anlauf and Lenck as well as the attempted murder of Senior Sergeant Willig).
+The evidence for Mielke's guilt was drawn from the original police files, the transcripts from the 1934 trial of his co-conspirators, and a handwritten memoir in which Mielke revealed that his role in the Bülowplatz murders had been his reason for fleeing to Moscow from the Weimar Republic in 1931.
 All had been found in Mielke's house safe during a police search in 1990.
 Mielke was believed to have kept the documents for the purpose of "blackmailing Honecker and other East German leaders."
 Former Associated Press reporter and White House Press Secretary John Koehler also testified that Mielke had boasted of his involvement in the Bülowplatz murders during a confrontation at Leipzig in 1965.

 During his trial, Mielke appeared increasingly senile, admitting his identity but otherwise remaining silent, taking naps, and showing little interest in the proceedings.
 In a widely publicized incident, Mielke appeared to mistake the presiding judge for a prison barber.
 When a journalist for Der Spiegel attempted to interview him in Plötzensee Prison, Mielke responded, "I want to go back to my bed" ("Ich möchte in mein Bett zurück.").
 Opinion was divided whether Mielke was suffering from senile dementia or was pretending in order to evade prosecution.

 After twenty months of one-and-a-half-hour daily sessions, Erich Mielke was convicted on two counts of murder and one of attempted murder.
 On 26 October 1993, a panel of three judges and two jurors sentenced him to six years' imprisonment.
 At his sentencing, Mielke started to cry.
 In pronouncing sentence, Judge Theodor Seidel, told Mielke that he "will go down in history as one of the most fearsome dictators and police ministers of the 20th century."